 - Stroll along the waterfront to take in the sights and smells of the city, and admire the beautiful temples along the way

 - Visit the Sarawak State Museum, filled with ancient artefacts it also has a neighbouring art museum with Islamic and Chinese pieces

 - Sample the famous Sarawak coffee at Black Bean Coffee

 - Admire the gorgeous Islamic architecture and take part in local religious customs at the Kuching City Mosque

-Best Budget Hotel in City Centre
+Best Budget Hotel in the City Center

 This hotel is located right next to the waterfront – perfect for getting right into the heart of the action!
 They offer a full continental breakfast each morning, and rooms are fully air-conditioned.
 The 24 hour reception offers tourism services as well as luggage storage and currency exchange.

-Best Luxury Hotel in City Centre
+Best Luxury Hotel in the City Center

 This is the ultimate in luxury for Kuching!
 Right on top of the Hills Mall, this is perfectly located for getting around the city easily.
 There are five restaurants on-site offering a variety of cuisines, and guests have access to an outdoor swimming pool.
 Rooms have a rain shower, and the breakfast choices are vast.